Wondering what to expect at our General Assembly this year? Here are some of the highlights:

 Short Courses (SC)

-There are over 20 Short Courses at the General Assembly giving you an opportunity to top up your skills, be they in science communication, interview preparation, or more technical topics.
+There are 50 Short Courses at the General Assembly this year!
+These give you an opportunity to top up your skills, be they in science communication, interview preparation, or more technical topics.
+We’ve complied a short list of highlights to get you started here.

 Splinter Meetings (SPM)